BrianSong/JayPath/docs/it2_dap.md

 - Implement a simple version of course recommendation algorithm that outputs recommendations for next semester.
 - Add interfaces that allow users to input the courses he/she has taken.
 - Add all course infomation to database.

+# Retrospective

+As for the iteration part of the database section, we adding a new feature: prerequisite to each course so that now the recommendation courses to the user will be those courses that all of its prerequisite courses have been taken.
+The process is quite smooth.
+However, there exists some difficulties when we send all the courses back to the frontend.
+It turned out to be the request from the frontend is lack with some important information in the header s.t. the req.body is empty.
+Thanks to the effort of our groupmate, the difficulty has been resolved.
+For the next iteration, we will recommend a whole path to the user, so that some effort and update will be made in the database section so that we can fulfill this new feature.